Charles Henry, 2018

-Separating families at US border crossings and housing children in camps in unnecessary. #familiesbelongtogether
+Separating families at the US border and housing children in camps in unnecessary. #familiesbelongtogether

 CANYON, TX – Palo Duro Canyon is Amarillo’s playground.
 While living in the area, I visited the landmark to hike, see nature and renew my wellbeing.
 I love the ruggedness and warmth of the landscape.
 Here are eighty pictures of those adventures available for download and reuse including images of cliffs, trails, vegetation and more.
 View Flickr album: Palo Duro Canyon.